Cargill turns contract data into institutional intelligence with Eudia’s Contract Insights

 The Old Rule

-“Modernizing legal” meant strapping on tools: implement a CLM, add point solutions, automate what you can, and wrap software around processes that aren’t working.
-In practice, that created a patchwork—static repositories, lost playbooks, and manual hunts for precedent.
+“Modernizing legal" meant strapping on tools: implement a CLM that lawyers refuse to use, add point solutions that don't talk to each other, automate what you can while the real knowledge rots in SharePoint, and wrap million-dollar software around processes that aren't working.
 Adoption lagged, and the work rarely compounded; a typical contract still required someone to dig through folders and past deals for judgment.
 Legal stayed buried under requests and still looked slow, even after the “modernization.”
-The prevailing belief: more features equals more transformation.
-Cargill challenged that premise when it saw that most of its institutional knowledge wasn’t living in any single system—and therefore wasn’t working for the business.

 The Ah-ha Moment